GNOME/pango/docs/pango_markup.md

 : 'true' or 'false' whether to strike through the text.

 strikethrough_color
-: The color of strikethrough lines; an RGB color specification such as '#00FF00' or a color name such as 'red'.
+: The color of strikethrough lines; an RGBA color specification such as '#00FF007F' or a color name such as 'red'.

 fallback